jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/Index.page.md

 <div class="container-fluid">
 <div class="row">
 	<div class="col">
 This Implementation Guide contains the HL7 FHIR R4 standards for use by Health and Care organisations in Wales.
-The Data Standard Wales profiles have been developed with NHS Wales systems in mind and are derived from the UK Core STU1 v1.0.0 release.
+The Data Standard Wales profiles have been developed with NHS Wales systems in mind and are derived from the UK Core STU1 v{{variable:guide-version}} release.
 All relevant NHS Wales Data Standards have been implemented as appropriate.
 <br></br>
 These pages contain guidance on the following areas:
 <br></br>